 Unless otherwise stated in a prospectus supplement, the net proceeds from the sale of the notes will be used for general corporate purposes relating to our utility business.
-These purposes include redeeming or repurchasing outstanding debt and other corporate purposes.
+These purposes include redeeming or repurchasing outstanding debt, including short-term debt, advances from affiliates or preferred stock and replenishing working capital.
 If we do not use the net proceeds immediately, we temporarily invest them in short-term, interest-bearing obligations.
-We have estimated that our consolidated construction costs (inclusive of allowance for funds used during construction) for 2003 will be approximately \$72,283,000.
-At June 1, 2003, our outstanding short-term debt was approximately \$116,300,000.
+We estimate that our construction costs in 2003 will approximate \$247,900,000.
+We had no advances from affiliates outstanding as of December 31, 2002.